zeeshan-akram/House-Price-Predictions-Regression/README.md

 * Cleaned data by handling missing values of both categorical and numerical features.
 * Perform Exploratory Data Analysis to get know about data.
 * Perform feature engineering (feature selection with Pearson correlation and wrapper method).
-* Optimized boosting, tree and linear techniques to get best model.
+* Optimized ensemble and linear techniques to get best model.
 * Built client facing API using flask.
 * Deployed flask API to Heroku.
 [Click here](https://predict-your-house-price.herokuapp.com/) to check deployed api.
 ## Code and Resources Used